About - Registration - Schedule - Keynote Speakers - Keynote Abstracts - Accepted Contributions - Important Dates - Call for Papers

 We are calling for papers exploring machine learning for molecules and materials in the era of LLMs.
 Topics include (but not limited to):

 Please submit your contributions on OpenReview until November 1 2024 11:59 PM UTC-0.
 The submissions should be in PDF and follow the NeurIPS template with a maximum of 5 pages (not including references and appendices).
 We also welcome extended abstract submissions (2 pages).
 Please anonymize your paper since the review process is dual-anonymous.
+Filling the NeurIPS checklist with the paper is not compulsory.

 Note that workshop papers often represent the current status of on-going projects.
 They should not be considered as final versions of record for a particular project.
 The workshop is non-archival.